ajdruff/mod-wp/README.md

 * a reinstallation occurred into a different directory but `wpInstallCore`wasn't executed so that it could update the site and home urls.
 * the installation was interrupted due to an error

-To fix this, simply re-install, setting all options under the Selective Installation tasks to true , except for `$site['wpResetPassword'] which should be set to false.
-You will also have to set $site['reinstall']=true to overwrite your existing database settings.
+To fix this, simply re-install, setting all options under the Selective Installation tasks to true , except for `$config['wpResetPassword'] which should be set to false.
+You will also have to set $config['reinstall']=true to overwrite your existing database settings.
 Be aware that this will overwrite your database and the files in your installation directory.

 If overwriting is not an option  if you are worried about losing data, you can add the following in your wp-config.php file and you should be able to access your site: